syhpoon/xyzcmd/doc/developer/keycodes.rst

 Unfortunately, the urwid library, which is the console visual library used by |XYZ|, does not use the terminfo database for keycodes processing.
-Instead it uses a set of hardcoded codes found in most popular pseudo-terminals.
+Instead it uses a set of hardcoded values found in most popular pseudo-terminals.
 However it is quite possible that your terminal codes aren't supported (actually my cons25r FreeBSD terminal has no corresponding code entries in urwid internal codes handler).